keelback-code/the-rhubarb-witch/README.md

 All HTML, CSS and Javascript (except the minimal amount of CSS where marked) is created by Code Institute for the purpose of creating a functioning terminal environment within a webpage.
 Many thanks to CI for this!

-Background image comes from [Pexels](https://www.pexels.com/)

 All story text was written by myself.

-ASCII art text for 'Gave over' and 'You win' screens generated on [TAAG](http://www.patorjk.com/software/taag/).
+ASCII art text for 'Game over' and 'You win' screens generated on [TAAG](http://www.patorjk.com/software/taag/).

 Generated user names from [Wizard Name Generator](https://elyserh.github.io/wizard-name-generator/index.html); primarily provided by friends and family.